Alibaba Eyes $12.9 Bn Hong Kong IPO After Setting Price - UrduPoint

 Asia's biggest company has called the listing a multi-billion-dollar vote of confidence in the city's markets as it is wracked by months of violent protests and the China-US trade war, which have sent its economy into recession.

-Alibaba said in a statement it will sell 500 million shares to investors at HK$176, which is below the HK$188 indicative ceiling announced last week.
-The number eight is considered auspicious in China.
+Alibaba said in a statement it set the price for each share at HK$176, which is below the HK$188 indicative ceiling announced last week.

+With 500 million shares offered to investors, the company will raise HK$88 billion ($11 billion).
+Eight is considered an auspicious number for fortune in China.

 Even at the low end, the listing would still be Hong Kong's largest initial public offering since insurance giant AIA raised $20.5 billion in 2010.